 Since 1978 Horse + Bamboo moved its base three times.
 We started in Irwell Vale, where I had a tiny studio in a terrace house at 7 Bowker Street.
 Then we made a short move into the Pump House building and took an office across the footpath on Milne Street.
 The rent soared from £2 to £10 a week.
 Then in 1985 we moved to the old foundry on Foundry Street in Rawtenstall, close to the centre of Rawtenstall.
 This was for sale for £14,500, and I raised the money to buy it outright.

-Our neighbour on Foundry Street was a sofa-making company, and as their business grew they were desperate to expand.
-We were all squeezed into a tight cul-de-sac bordered by the River Irwell and playing fields so there was simply nowhere for them to expand.
-Unless they could take over our premises.
-But I was unwilling to move as we were happy enough where we were.
+Our neighbours on Foundry Street made sofas, and as their business grew they were desperate to expand.
+We were all squeezed into a tight cul-de-sac bordered by the River Irwell and playing fields.
+There was simply nowhere for them to expand – other than into our workshop.
+I was unwilling to move as we were happy enough where we were.
 In any case, we were also too busy to really think about it.

 679 Bacup Road